TobikoData/sqlmesh/docs/guides/tests.md

 ## Running tests
 ### The CLI test command
-You can execute your tests with the `sqlmesh test` command.
+You can execute tests with the `sqlmesh test` command as follows:
 ```
 % sqlmesh --path examples/sushi test
 ...F